| The

 evenly divided that the mayor doesn't dare side with either

+faction and finds himself in the middle.
 The boys continue recovering minor artifacts from the

 lake bed and put them on temporary display in the Town